Due to the coronavirus, all live, in-person events have been cancelled or modified. Please see individual events for more information.

 What is a fossil?
 How do they form?
 How can you find your own?
 All these questions and more will be answered in this brief introduction to Maryland’s rich fossil record by avid fossil hunter Mason Hintermeister.
 Q and A Session will follow presentation.

 The suggested donation for this event is $5.
 NHSM understands that the pandemic has adversely impacted many.
 It shouldn’t impact access to education.
 Therefore, a free option is also available.

 Green towson alliance virtual meeting

 Monday, September 21 – 7:30 – 9:00 p.m.

 Regular bi-monthly meeting of the Green Towson Alliance.
 You don’t have to be a member of GTA to join this

 meeting, which will be held via Zoom.
-We’ll discuss upcoming fall tree plantings and get updates on Towson-area zoning, development and greening issues, among other topics.
-This month a Boy Scout from Troop 102 will make a presentation on his Eagle Scout project and ask for our help.
+We’ll discuss upcoming fall tree plantings and stream clean-ups, and get updates on Towson-area zoning, development and greening issues, among other topics.
 There will be updates from our workgroups, which include Habitat Restoration, Streams, Sewers, Radebaugh Park, Downtown Towson Greening and Homegrown National Parks.

 green towson alliance virtual book group discussion